 Celebrating Pride Month!

-In celebration of Pride Month 🌈, we have put together a list of some of the remarkable LGBTQ+ organisations doing amazing things across the UK to support and empower their community with funding from The National lottery.
+In celebration of Pride Month, we have put together a list of some of the remarkable LGBTQI+ organisations doing amazing things across the UK to support and empower their communities with funding from The National lottery.

 Micro Rainbow is an nation-wide organisation with a vision to create a world where lesbian, gay, bisexual, trans, queer and intersex (LGBTQI) people are free from discrimination, persecution and have equal opportunities in life, including accessing employment, training, education, financial services, healthcare, housing, places of faith, and public services.